ABOUT THE PROGRAM - ELIGIBILITY & IMPORTANT DATES

 • The US Studies Centre will endeavour to ensure that students receive their visa in time for commencement of the program but will not take into consideration other travel plans.

-• Students are required to attend two Perth USAsia Centre pre-departure sessions which will be held in October and November 2018.
+• Students are required to attend two Perth USAsia Centre pre-departure sessions which will be held on 27 November 2019.

 • Students are covered by University insurance but it is their responsibility to understand the level of cover provided under the University policy and make their own arrangements to supplement the policy if need be.